portworx/px-docs/cloud/digital_ocean.md

 * Ubuntu16
 * CentOS7

-Select the OS distro of your choice.
+Select and `cd` into the OS distro of your choice.

 The scripts for Ubuntu and CentOS will both install the current version of **'docker-ce'** and launch a single **'etcd'** container for the Portworx required 'kvdb'.